 In this introductory course, we will encounter and converse with an array of interesting historical figures - Founding Fathers to US Presidents, Native Americans to African American voices and highly trained intellectuals to "good" Puritan housewives (and a host of "bad" women too!) as we survey American literature from 16th century to the present.
-Based on texts of a variety of genres that are considered foundational to American studies/literature, we will unpack the concepts of "New World" / "Promised Land" and explore the significance and figurations of the frontier, its expansion both westwards and outwards as our expansive survey follows America's trajectory from a colony to an empire.
+Based on texts of a variety of genres that are considered foundational to American studies/literature, we will unpack the concepts of "New World"/ "Promised Land" and explore the significance and figurations of the frontier, its expansion both westwards and outwards as our expansive survey follows America's trajectory from a colony to an empire.
 Our exploration will be loosely organized around the idea of rebels/rebelliousness - a quality much prized in the construction of "Americanness."
 We will use the thematics of rebelliousness as a launching pad to approach the more abstract questions relating to identity, nation and nationality as well as citizenship and belonging that have become staple themes of American literature.
-Listening to a host of historical voices and taking into account their historical and cultural contexts, the students of AML 2070 will undertake a survey that will help them understand the fraught origins leading to the complex conditions of American literature.
+Listening to a host of historical voices and taking into account their historical and cultural contexts, you will undertake a survey that will help you understand the fraught origins leading to the complex conditions of American literature/nation as you learn to critically reflect on what it means to be "American".